Genivia/ugrep/README.md

 `%w`      | the width of the match, counting (wide) characters `%d`      | the size of the match, counting bytes
 `%e`      | the ending byte offset of the match
-`%,`      | if not the first match: a comma, same as `%[,]>` `%:`      | if not the first match: a colon, same as `%[:]>` `%;`      | if not the first match: a semicolon, same as `%[;]>`
+`%u`      | select uniquely matched lines only unless option -u is used `%,`      | if not the first match: a comma, same as `%[,]>` `%:`      | if not the first match: a colon, same as `%[:]>` `%;`      | if not the first match: a semicolon, same as `%[;]>`